Security's Biggest Challenge

-A Sampling of Comments from ParticipantsWe received many interesting comments to this survey.
-Unfortunately, there were too many to list them all.
-Here is a selected subset of comments provided by the respondents to the survey - the comments have been edited to preserve anonymity.
+A Sampling of Comments from ParticipantsWe received many interesting comments on this survey.
+There were too many to list them all, but here are a few (edited to preserve anonymity).

 Insight on Addressing the Challenges...

-Security is not seen as a true business partnerWhen senior management does not understand the range of services and capabilities of the Security department or Security staff has trouble explaining to management the value of what the department does it is time to examine the methods being used to communicate to executives.
+Security is not seen as a true business partnerWhen senior management does not understand the range of services and capabilities of the Security department or Security staff has trouble explaining to management the value of what the department does, it is time to examine the methods being used to communicate to executives.
 Too often security leaders think they know what resonates with their management but fail to see that creating a list of their programs is not sufficient for most thoughtful executives.
-The SEC have years of successful experience assisting security leaders with optimizing their communication materials and techniques to make that connection with executive management.

 What is the most important concept you need to communication to management?